13323

 A company's gross profit margin has a major impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors may ultimately determine the winner in a competitive market, making it a critical metric to track for the long-term investor.

-Gross margins have been trending up over the last 12 months, averaging 82.9%.
-Fiverr's margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.
+Fiverr's gross margins have been trending up over the last 12 months, averaging 83.2%.
+Its margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Fiverr grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Fiverr grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

 Profitability & Free Cash Flow